• Start

 In this section, you will explore querying SurrealDB using Bruno.

 Before you can start making queries, you need to start SurrealDB.
-You can do this by starting a new instance of SurrealDB with the surreal start command, docker, Surrealist.
+You can do this by starting a new instance of SurrealDB with the surreal start command, Docker, or Surrealist.

 surreal start --log debug --user root --password secret